 Overseas Institutional Visits

 NINE DTP can support visits to educational institutions around the world, via the ESRC Overseas Institutional Visits (OIVs) scheme.
+Visits must be to a higher education institution, or an organisation with a substantive research office.
+Students may use an OIV to:

 • undertake additional specialist research training not available in the UK